MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Using-PowerShell-to-Assign-Roles.md

 # Metadata Sample
 # required metadata

-title: Assign roles with PowerShell to Azure Active Directory
+title: Assign roles with PowerShell in Azure Active Directory
 description: How to use PowerShell to assign Workplace Analytics roles in Azure Active Directory.
 author: rodonahu
 ms.author: madehmer